 During tight, slow speed turning, a rubbing noise can sometimes be heard from the rear of the car.
 This noise is likely coming from the clutches in the limited slip differential.
 If the noise persists, the differential fluid can be replaced with a special oil available from BMW.
 On higher mileage vehicles, this noise may never be eliminated unless the differential is replaced.

-2004 BMW M3, 24,300 mi, Visitor
+2004 BMW M3 24,300 mi, Visitor

 Growling sound from rear when making U-turn or a hard left at slow speeds.
 Replaced rear differential fluid

-2003 BMW M3, 60,000 mi, Visitor
+2003 BMW M3 60,000 mi, Visitor

 noise started at 10k, dealer changed fluid fixed for awile, noise came back.
 Changed to Redline